Skip to content

 What this doesn't capture

 This is an illustration, not a prediction.
 The specific figure depends entirely on your inputs — change any assumption and the headline moves.
-The value is in the pattern it reveals, not the exact pound figure.
+The value lies in the pattern it reveals, not the exact pound figure.

 Example Scenario

-True hourly rate on $50,000 salary with 10 hrsh commute is $15.63.
+True hourly rate on $50,000 salary with 10 hoursh commute is 15.63.

 Inputs